 Talking with and around young children helps build vocabulary.
 The more words a child knows, the easier it will be to sound them out when the time comes.
 And talking builds narrative skills, helping children understand how words and sentences fit together to tell stories and impart information.

 - Let’s Practice: Playing

-This week’s theme: Feelings
+This week’s theme: Fall

 We’d love to see you Practicing!
 Share a photo or video of your little ones Talking, Singing, Reading, Writing and Playing with your followers on Instagram.
 Be sure to mention us (@wclslibraries) and use the hashtag #wclsletspractice.
 We won’t see your posts if your account is private, but your friends will and we hope they will start practicing with us too.

 Singing involves sounding different syllables on different notes, helping children understand how words can be separated into smaller parts.
 And many songs include rhyme and meter, giving children experience with the patterns of language.

 Reading to children allows them to associate books and stories with closeness and intimacy, making it an especially treasured activity.
 And reading near and around children lets them see how reading operates, and know it is valued by the important adults in their lives.